|

 fly on the same route, get to know the staff and they'll be more

+likely to keep you in mind.
 Avoid regular business hours. – Flying during the

 working day obviously means more business people taking up seats